 In New Zealand, the building of houses and other buildings is controlled by the Building Act 2004.
 This applies to the construction of new buildings as well as the alteration of existing buildings.
 The Building Act 2004 requires that all building work comply with the New Zealand Building Code (NZBC), whether or not a building consent is required in respect of that building work.
 Where a building consent is required, this will be issued by a Building Consent Authority (BCA) once they have established that compliance with NZBC will be achieved with respect to the building work.
+One means of establishing compliance with NZBC is to achieve certification under the CodeMark Product Certification scheme which is administered in New Zealand by the Ministry of Business Innovation and Employment (MBIE).
+CodeMark certificates have the same legal status as a compliance document and must be accepted by a BCA.

-The Hebel PowerPanel External Wall System is compliant with the performance requirements of the New Zealand Building Code.
+The Hebel PowerPanel50 External Wall System is compliant with the performance requirements of the New Zealand Building Code (NZBC) as evidenced by achieving CodeMark product certification.
+A copy of the CodeMark certificate is supplied in Appendix E.

-For the Hebel PowerPanel External Wall System, the following conditions and limitations apply:
+The CodeMark certificate sets out which clauses of NZBC are being complied with along with any conditions or limitations that need to be applied.
+For the Hebel PowerPanel50 External Wall System, the following conditions and limitations apply:

-- To be designed and installed in accordance with the information provided in this design guide - 2.
-All joinery used in conjunction with this Design and Installation Guide must meet the requirements of NZS 4211:2008 - For use in Importance Level 1 & Importance Level 2 buildings, as defined in NZS 3604:2011, Table 1.1, up to and including three storeys high and situated in wind zones up to and including Extra High as determined in NZS 3604:2011 - Where the building is situated in an Extra High wind zone or where the cladding system is used on an external wall frame without an internal lining, a rigid wall underlay shall be used. - For use as an external wall cladding on buildings where the wall face concerned has a building envelope risk matrix score of less than 20 as determined using NZBC E2/AS1 section 3. - 6.
-The use of Hebel PowerPanel 50mm External Wall System as a fire rated system, in whole or in part, is restricted to Buildings within risk group SH as defined by NZBC C/AS1 Clause 1.1.1 - 7.
-Compliance with NZBC C6 Stability is also subject to the conditions of the Structural Design Statement 9295 issued by KCL Engineering Services dated 20th April 2016.
+- To be designed and installed in accordance with the information provided in this design guide - All joinery used in conjunction with this Design and Installation Guide must meet the requirements of NZS 4211:2008 - 3.
+For use in Importance Level 1 & Importance Level 2 buildings, as defined in NZS 3604:2011, Table 1.1, up to and including three storeys high and situated in wind zones up to and including Extra High as determined in NZS 3604:2011 - Where the building is situated in an Extra High wind zone or where the cladding system is used on an external wall frame without an internal lining, a rigid wall underlay shall be used. - For use as an external wall cladding on buildings where the wall face concerned has a building envelope risk matrix score of less than 20 as determined using NZBC E2/AS1 section 3. - The use of Hebel PowerPanel50 50mm External Wall System as a fire rated system, in whole or in part, is restricted to Buildings within risk group SH as defined by NZBC C/AS1 Clause 1.1.1 - Compliance with NZBC C6 Stability is also subject to the conditions of the Structural Design Statement 9295 issued by KCL Engineering Services dated 20th April 2016 - see Appendix F